PhotonMoton/Simple-School-Bell-System/README.md

 ## Getting Started

 ### Connect to Raspberry Pi
 1. Ensure that your Raspberry Pi is powered on and connected to the internet.
-(This may recquire )

 #### Windows (using Cygwin):
 1. Open Cygwin or any other Unix CLI Emulator.